Internet Marketing, Pay Per Click, Tutorials,

 Its Limits and Restrictions

 If you run a small business or a start-up and you’re looking to get started on your PPC campaigns, exploring what Smart Goals can do for your business is an excellent way to kickstart the process.
-For much-needed help and assistance, get in touch with a PPC Delhi based company like Techmagnate, leading digital marketing agency in India.
+For much-needed help and assistance, get in touch with a PPC Expert or in best case you can consult with a leading digital marketing company in India for 360° online marketing solutions.

 How do I enable smart goals in Google Analytics?

-Link your Google Analytics and AdWords accounts.
-Activate Smart Goals in Analytics then import Smart goals into AdWords.
-Once done, you can start optimizing for Smart Goals in AdWords.
+Link your Google Analytics and Ads accounts.
+Activate Smart Goals in Analytics then import Smart goals into Ads.
+Once done, you can start optimizing for Smart Goals in Ads.

 How do I create a goal in Google Analytics?